grainerm/fhj.swenga2018.project/README.md

 ### Setup Guide

-    Download project source from here
+    Download project source from github Repo
-    Create New dynamic Web project eclipse project, convert to maven project and import sources Setup db.properties in folder src (db-connection-information)
+    Create New dynamic Web project eclipse project, convert to maven project and import sources (or just import the existing project)
+    Setup db.properties in folder src (db-connection-information)
-    Change jpa-properties in dispatcher-servlet.xml to required attributes (validate, update, or create-drop) Setup your eclipse project (Server, Runtime, ...)
-    Publish project to Tomcat and start Tomcat (8.5) Open Web application.
+    Change jpa-properties in dispatcher-servlet.xml to required attributes (validate, update, or create-drop) Setup your eclipse project (Server - (target runtime) , and correct java build path if necessary ) Publish project to Tomcat and start Tomcat (8.5) Open Web application.
     Press on Button "Fill Database" to fill the Database with required data Login credentials: admin/password, user/password, guest/password
-    Fill in the personel Settings so you can use full range of possibilities in the web application Have a lot of fun and reach your goal with the Calories Calculator
+    Fill in the personel Settings so you can use full range of possibilities in the web application
+    	- first settings
+    	- then activities
+    	- check activities at dashboard (dashboard view only possible if settings are set - otherwise no calculation possible) Have a lot of fun and reach your goal with the Calories Calculator